wp-plugins/statsfc-fixtures/readme.txt

 Tags: widget, football, soccer, fixtures, premier league, fa cup, league cup Requires at least: 3.3
 Tested up to: 4.0
-Stable tag: 1.6.1
+Stable tag: 1.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This widget will place list of Premier League, FA Cup or League Cup fixtures in your website.
+This widget will display a list of football fixtures on your website, for a chosen competition or team.

 == Description ==

-Add a list of Premier League, FA Cup or League Cup fixtures to your WordPress website.
-To request a key sign up for your free trial at [statsfc.com](https://statsfc.com).
+Add a list of football fixtures to your WordPress website.
+To request a key sign up for your free trial at [statsfc.com](https://statsfc.com/sign-up).

 For a demo, check out [wp.statsfc.com/fixtures/](http://wp.statsfc.com/fixtures/).